 If your organization wishes to organize an event or program to be held in the SOCH, you will be required to have an event advising meeting with the SOCH staff.
-The SOCH staff will provide you with insight based on similar previous events, help you access materials and resources, help troubleshoot problems, and ensure your event is successful.

-Student organizations should designate student event planners, who are responsible for attending all advising meetings with the SOCH staff, as well as being the student who will be managing and attending the event.
+During this meeting, the SOCH staff will offer valuable insights based on previous similar events, assist in accessing necessary materials and resources, troubleshoot any potential issues, and work towards ensuring the success of your event.
+Student organizations should designate student event planners, who are responsible for attending all advising meetings with the SOCH staff, as well managing the event.